 What technology should I invest in to mitigate risk?

 There’s not a single off-the-shelf tool or product to mitigate all risks.
 So the best way for secured lenders to mitigate risk is to create a seamless user interface – so all your systems are connected.
 This allows you to access real-time data from multiple sources to proactively identify and address any potential for risk.

 With the right technology, nothing should surprise you.

 But where to start?
-A SaaS-based open finance platform sets up the foundation to integrate current and future automated technology and disparate systems, such as APIs and datastreaming.
-And you’ll reap other benefits such as optimized workflows, data insights to make better business decisions, cost-savings, improved customer experiences.
-Combined, this is the perfect formula to drive business growth, which, as mentioned previously, is something that half of finance professionals struggle to balance.
+Solifi’s Open Finance Platform sets up the foundation to integrate current and future automated technology and disparate systems, such as APIs and datastreaming.
+And you’ll reap other benefits such as optimized workflows, data insights to make better business decisions, cost-savings, and improved customer experiences.
+Combined, this is the perfect formula to drive business growth, which, as mentioned previously, is something that 50% of finance professionals struggle to balance.

 Here are the top emerging technologies in secured finance to help you mitigate risk and drive growth.

 - Evergreen IT

 - Standardized secured finance software with an Open Finance Platform